nedaluof/Qurany-Compose/README.md

 ### The development are continuous in this project ⚒️ ⚒️

-## Qurany : Simple Android Application aims to provide a way for listen to Holy Quran Online over 209 Quran Karim Reciters with ability to download suras.
+## Qurany : Simple Android Application aims to provide a way to listen The Holy Quran Online/Offline with over 209 Quran Karim Reciters with the ability to download suras.

 ## ScreenShot